VulcanJS/vulcan-docs/source/theming.md

 ### Error404

 This is a default “page not found” error component.
-This ensures Nova has something to show even when you remove all themes and routes.
+This ensures Vulcan has something to show even when you remove all themes and routes.

 ### Icon